Thavarshan/otrium/README.md

 Otrium a fast-growing e-commerce company that serves more than 2 million customers.
 The company has been running for several years and is now going through its growth stage.
 This is an internal reporting tool designed with very specific requirements and is highly opinionated.

-> No frameworks of any type has been used on this application although third-party libraries were incorporated to ease development load.
+> No frameworks of any type have been used on this application although third-party libraries were incorporated to ease development load.

-***CI/CD has been set-up using Github Actions and can be found [here](https://github.com/Thavarshan/otrium/actions).***
+***CI/CD has been set up using Github Actions and can be found [here](https://github.com/Thavarshan/otrium/actions).***

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble the application: